Arihant25/beginner-python-projects/README.md

 - map - Allows you to mark a square on a 2D list
 - rock-paper-scissors - The classic game to settle any dispute
 - average-height - Calculates the average of a list of heights
+- max-score - Finds the highest score from a given list